FlaxEngine/FlaxDocs/manual/scripting/events.md

 Every created and added to *Actor* script receives **OnAwake**.
 If Script and its parent are active in the hierarchy then **OnStart** and **OnEnable** are being called (on game start or object spawn).
 Otherwise, this call is postponed until someone enables that script.

 Events OnAwake and OnStart can be called only once on a script.
 OnStart is always called before the first OnEnable.
+All scripts receive OnAwake first, before BeginPlay-phrase starts that enables the scripts.
+In general, OnAwake should be used to initialize the object itself (eg. setup game system manager or pre-allocate memory).
+Then OnStart/OnEnable should be utilized for cross-object interactions (eg. register to a game manager, cache player scripts, etc.).

 ### Game Logic